Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 What are spot colors used for?

-Although spot colors can be used for any type of print, this process is primarily used for brands wishing to recreate specific colours within their print materials.
-Having a certain colour linked to a brand makes that brand more recognisable, memorable, and cohesive.
+Although spot colors can be used for any type of print, this process is primarily used for brands wishing to recreate specific colors within their print materials.
+Having a certain color linked to a brand makes that brand more recognizable, memorable, and cohesive.

 Here are some common spot color examples: